Nipun-D/Nipun_D_Mini_Project/README.md

-This application will allow users to view, edit and remove products and couriers.
+This application will allow users to view, edit and remove products, couriers and orders.